The easiest programming languages are:

-Coding can be challenging, but this guide is all about the easiest programming languages to learn.
+Coding can be challenging, and many benefit from starting out with one of the easier languages.
+This guide is all about the easiest programming languages to learn.
 While it might not be best to attempt to master these languages on your own, you can build a solid foundation in each before attending a coding bootcamp.

-When you’re first starting out learning programming and choosing a programming language to start working in as a code newbie, it’s easy to feel overwhelmed.
-There are so many different programming languages, and each has its own purpose.
-Sometimes even experts have to spend time carefully evaluating which to use for a particular task, so don’t feel like you’re alone!
+When you’re first starting out learning to program and choosing a programming language to start working in as a code newbie, it’s easy to feel overwhelmed.
+There are so many different programming languages and each has its own purpose, from creating simple web pages to complex computer programs.
+Even experts have to spend time carefully evaluating which to use for a particular task, so don’t feel like you’re alone!

 With that said, if you’re interested in learning more about the 17 easiest coding languages, you’re in the right place!